 Counsellors and psychotherapists are considered part of Social Care, which is an essential service when Government and NPHET protocols and guidance on social distancing are followed.
 The IACP have published guidelines for a return to face to face work for therapists and clients.

 Please note the following circumstances where you should not attend and would contact your therapist to seek further advice.
 There will be no charge for short notice cancellations and a video session alternative is available.

-- Where you are over 60 years old or have underlying health issues of concern.
+- Where you have underlying health issues of concern.

 - If you have developed even mild symptoms or are diagnosed with COVID 19.

 - If you have had first-hand contact with an individual who has been diagnosed with COVID 19 or has even mild symptoms of COVID 19.

 - If you have been advised to self-isolate (for example if you have just arrived in the country or have returned from a holiday).